skagelsGM/datto/README.md

 # Sample Code for Datto

 This sample project was created with Gradle.
 The Gradle Wrapper has been included in this project so that some one can build and execute the project even if Gradle is not previously installed on their system.
 The Gradle Wrapper will download and install the required version of Gradle for this project.

+However, this project requires *JDK 1.8 to build and execute*.

 ## Source Code
 The source code for this exercies is located in the following file: